dotnet/designs/accepted/global-json-updates.md

 This will always fail.
 The error will be:

 ```
-No SDK could be selected due to global.json issue: Specifying a preview version with exactMatch and skipPreview set to true will always fail.
+No SDK could be selected due to global.json issue: Specifying a prerelease version version with exactMatch and allowPrerelease is set to false will always fail.
 ```

 ### 7. Fail if exact match is not found